-From this point of view, immigration policies based on frontier closure may hinder growth prospect for source countries, without succeeding in preserving cultural homogeneity of destination countries.
+From this point of view, immigration policies based on border closure might hinder growth prospect for source countries, without succeeding in preserving the cultural homogeneity of destination countries.

 An alternative incentive-compatible policy could try to match less entry rationing and more efforts to promote economic and political stability in developing countries.
 In our setting, this would increase p, creating more return migration and more remittances towards the origin countries.